SaboTaj22/startup/README.md

 - Database - The shopping cart items and customer accounts represent data pulled from the database.
 - WebSocket - Counting items in shopping cart and marking them as sold represents realtime communication.
 - Git commits with meaningful comments - Bug fix, Page updates and creation, Creation of pages, Description and grammar corrections.

+# CSS Deliverables
+For this deliverable I created the main styling format used throughout the website, and customized the various HTML pages.

 [Link: notes.md](notes.md)